 I must admit at times, it did get a little repetitive, as the cars whizzed past in a blur.
 If there hadn’t of been a giant screen behind us to follow the action, then it would have been a bit less enjoyable.
 But, as I was able to follow the race, see who was leading and then watch it myself first-hand, it was a great experience.
-The race was over a lot quicker than I thought it would, maybe I was just so excited I didn’t notice!
+The race finished a lot quicker than I thought it would, maybe I was just so excited I didn’t notice!

 Once the race was finished you were allowed to enter the track, which was just surreal.
-You could smell the rubber and oil in the air and the sight of an F1 car going past on a pickup track was just incredible!
+You could smell the rubber and oil in the air and the sight of an F1 car going past on a pickup truck was just incredible!
 There were discarded bits of rubber from the tyres everywhere and I picked a few up as a souvenir!
 This was now the worst part of the day, I had done something I had always dreamed of, it had been better than I could have imagined and now I had to go back and sleep in the Mitsubishi for a final night!
 That definitely wasn’t part of the dream!

 How you can be watching the F1 in Melbourne too